Citizens rate hike may be first of many

 Actually there are two factors that are mostly impacting rates.
 One is the insurance companies that insure insurance companies.
 That’s right.
 In case you weren’t aware, there are mega-companies, mostly based in places like London and the Bahamas, that insure companies you know against major losses.

-Those companies — Berkshire Hathaway is one you have heard of — will insure your home insurer for $60 million or so with a $5 million deductible.
+Those companies—Brookshire Hathaway is one you have heard of—will insure your home insurer for $60 million or so with a $5 million deductible.
 Some smaller, and we use that term only because in contrast to the re-insuring companies they are smaller, companies may carry more than a couple of insurance policies against catastrophic occurrences such as Hurricane Michael.

 There is another practice that is greatly affecting insurance, in Florida especially, Nolan said.
 Those are nonweather water losses.